Which place is cheaper, Chattanooga or Asheville?

 Both Chattanooga and Asheville are popular destinations to visit in the summer with plenty of activities.
 The hiking, the music scene, and the family-friendly experiences are the main draw to Asheville this time of year.

 In the summer, Asheville is around the same temperature as Chattanooga.
-Typically, the summer temperatures in Asheville in July are around 82°F (28°C), and Chattanooga is about 81°F (27°C).
+Typically, the summer temperatures in Asheville in July average around 82°F (28°C), and Chattanooga averages at about 81°F (27°C).

 It's quite sunny in Chattanooga.
 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives around the same amount of sunshine as Chattanooga during summer.
-At this time of the year, Asheville gets 268 hours of sunny skies, while Chattanooga receives 265 hours of full sun.
+Asheville gets 268 hours of sunny skies, while Chattanooga receives 265 hours of full sun in the summer.

 It rains a lot this time of the year in Chattanooga.
 It's quite rainy in Asheville.
 In July, Asheville usually receives around the same amount of rain as Chattanooga.
-At this time of the year, Asheville gets 5.4 inches (137 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain.
+Asheville gets 5.4 inches (137 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain each month for the summer.

 Both Chattanooga and Asheville during the autumn are popular places to visit.
 Many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Asheville is generally around the same temperature as Chattanooga.
-Temperatures in Asheville average around 64°F (18°C), and Chattanooga stays around 63°F (17°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Chattanooga fluctuates around 63°F (17°C).

 In Chattanooga, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the autumn, Asheville often gets more sunshine than Chattanooga.
 Asheville gets 229 hours of sunny skies this time of year, while Chattanooga receives 211 hours of full sun.